 You can grab this free puzzle board here, and print it out.
 It is the perfect size in order to put the wheels on the car.

-For these homemade puzzles I have especially loved having it laminated, so no matter if we chew on it (yep that happened) spill water on it (that happened too) it isn’t ruined and holds it’s shape.
+I have especially loved having this homemade puzzle laminated, so no matter if we chew on it (yep that happened), spill water on it (that happened too), it isn’t ruined and holds it’s shape.
 A laminator is super inexpensive and can be used for so many different things!
 No laminator?
 No problem, you can still print out this activity and let your toddler go wild.

 We have been absolutely LOVING this desk for my son.
 Since my daughter is currently home virtual learning, I need to keep my son busy so he doesn’t disturb my daughter’s work flow.

 Each morning I set up his own “desk” with a small activity on top and things hidden inside the desk for later.
 I like to lay out the activity the night before (as pictured below).
 He has gotten good and heading to his desk to find what’s in store for him for the day.